-As with medical benefits, you have to meet your deductible before the plan starts paying its share of prescription drug expenses.
-Once you've met your deductible, you'll pay just 20% of your medication costs if the medications are part of the formulary.
+As with medical benefits, you must meet your deductible before your plan starts to pay its share of prescription drug expenses.
+Once you meet your deductible, you pay just 20% of your medication costs if the medications are part of the formulary.